 Let's see what ginger offers to your permaculture design, and how other parts of your design can look after needs of your ginger.

-(This page assumes you are already familiar with the basics of growing ginger and with the main permaculture design principles.)
+(This page assumes you are already familiar with the basics of growing ginger and with these basic permaculture design principles.)

 Let's look at what ginger needs and what it offers.
 Then we can come up with ideas how ginger and the other elements in our permaculture design can work together to save us work.